 The "primary" Power Cab needs to be plugged into the special Power Cab Panel (PCP) on the left side with the flat cable and set to cab address 2.
 This one will stay where it is and be plugged in at all times.
 Track power and wall power are travelling thru this handset.

 The second Power Cab uses the coiled cable.
-Change the Cab id on the second Power Cab.
+You will need to change the cab address on the second Power Cab.
 It should not be set to 2.
 Use 3, 4, or 5.
 This one can roam around to different panels being unplugged and moved as needed.
 Two things need to be done to the second Power Cab.
-A startup delay needs to be added and the cab address needs to be changed.
+1. A startup delay needs to be added.
+2. The cab address needs to be changed.
 You can use the second Power Cab alongside the primary cab in the same panel or add a second panel in a second location on the layout.
 The second panel will be the regular UTP - Universal Throttle Panel 5240207.
 You will need an RJ12 cab bus cable to connect between the rear of both panels.

 Unplug the Primary Power Cab.